 Different projects have different fields and different issue types, and Jira instances usually contain hundreds of those.
 With UIM you need to specify certain project and issue type combinations.
 We call those contexts.
 That way if you have a lot of different customizations suitable for your workflow, Jira won’t load all of them every time you open the issue create form.
 UIM modules will only be loaded in relevant contexts and won’t hurt the performance of other users in other contexts.

-What's more, UIM modules are not limited to extending the behavior of the supported views.
+What's more, UIM modules are not limited to extending the behavior of the supported views in Jira and supported views in Jira Service Managementsupported views.
 Any Forge app can include this module and expand the functionality of Jira in different ways.
 For example, you could surface information from your Forge app in the description of a supported field.
-UIM are built so that they can be used by dozens of apps installed on a single Jira instance.
+UIM are built so that they can be used by dozens of apps installed on a single Jira and Jira Service Management instance.
 However right now only one app can run in a given context.

 To get UIM working you need three pieces:

-UI modifications run as an invisible Custom UI app in the supported views.
+UI modifications run as an invisible Custom UI app in the supported views of Jira and supported views of Jira Service Management.
 Refer to the Custom UI documentation to learn about APIs you can use.

-The interactions between your Custom UI code and the supported views happen through the @forge/jira-bridge package, using the uiModifications API.
+The interactions between your Custom UI code and the supported views of Jira and supported views of Jira Service Management happen through the @forge/jira-bridge package, using the uiModifications API.

-They are app-specific - one Forge app cannot read UIM entities created for different Forge app.
+UIM entities are app-specific.
+One Forge app cannot read UIM entities created by another Forge app.

 The final piece needed to make UIM work is the context.

-From the execution perspective, your UIM module will run every time a context matches.
+From an execution perspective, your UIM module runs every time a context matches.
 That includes scenarios like:

 UIM modules are owned by the apps defining them.
 The same applies to their entities and contexts.